mishaholovachko/event_ease/README.md

 - Shadcn
 - uploadthing

-## <a name="features">🔋 Features</a>
+## <a name="features">Features</a>

-👉 **Authentication (CRUD) with Clerk:** User management through Clerk, ensuring secure and efficient authentication.
+**Authentication (CRUD) with Clerk:** User management through Clerk, ensuring secure and efficient authentication.

-👉 **Events (CRUD):** Comprehensive functionality for creating, reading, updating, and deleting events, giving users full control over event management.
+ **Events (CRUD):** Comprehensive functionality for creating, reading, updating, and deleting events, giving users full control over event management.

 - **Create Events:** Users can effortlessly generate new events, providing essential details such as title, date, location, and any additional information.
 - **Read Events:** Seamless access to a detailed view of all events, allowing users to explore event specifics, including descriptions, schedules, and related information.
 - **Update Events:** Empowering users to modify event details dynamically, ensuring that event information remains accurate and up-to-date.
 - **Delete Events:** A straightforward process for removing events from the system, giving administrators the ability to manage and curate the platform effectively.

-👉 **Related Events:** Smartly connects events that are related and displaying on the event details page, making it more engaging for users
+ **Related Events:** Smartly connects events that are related and displaying on the event details page, making it more engaging for users

-👉 **Organized Events:** Efficient organization of events, ensuring a structured and user-friendly display for the audience, i.e., showing events created by the user on the user profile
+ **Organized Events:** Efficient organization of events, ensuring a structured and user-friendly display for the audience, i.e., showing events created by the user on the user profile

-👉 **Search & Filter:** Empowering users with a robust search and filter system, enabling them to easily find the events that match their preferences.
+ **Search & Filter:** Empowering users with a robust search and filter system, enabling them to easily find the events that match their preferences.

-👉 **New Category:** Dynamic categorization allows for the seamless addition of new event categories, keeping your platform adaptable.
+ **New Category:** Dynamic categorization allows for the seamless addition of new event categories, keeping your platform adaptable.

-👉 **Checkout and Pay with Stripe:** Smooth and secure payment transactions using Stripe, enhancing user experience during the checkout process.
+ **Checkout and Pay with Stripe:** Smooth and secure payment transactions using Stripe, enhancing user experience during the checkout process.

-👉 **Event Orders:** Comprehensive order management system, providing a clear overview of all event-related transactions.
+ **Event Orders:** Comprehensive order management system, providing a clear overview of all event-related transactions.

-👉 **Search Orders:** Quick and efficient search functionality for orders, facilitating easy tracking and management.
+ **Search Orders:** Quick and efficient search functionality for orders, facilitating easy tracking and management.

 and many more, including code architecture and reusability

-## <a name="quick-start">🤸 Quick Start</a>
+## <a name="quick-start">Quick Start</a>

 Follow these steps to set up the project locally on your machine.